apache/inlong-website/docs/development/extension_sort/custom_flink_metrics.md

     metrics.reporter.slf4j.interval: 5 SECONDS
     ```

-3. **Run the End2End Test and Verify Output**: Run the specific End2End test under path `inlong-sort/sort-end-to-end-tests/sort-end-to-end-tests-v1.15` and check whether `numDeserializeError` increments as expected:
+3. **Run the end-to-end Test and Verify Output**: Run the specific end-to-end test under path `inlong-sort/sort-end-to-end-tests/sort-end-to-end-tests-v1.15` and check whether `numDeserializeError` is the expected value:

     ```bash
     mvn test -Dtest=Postgres2StarRocksTest

-    ```
+Note: You may want to insert test code or construct specific data to trigger `incDeserializeError()` and ensure your metrics are functioning as expected.

 ## Notes

 * **Pass `MetricGroup` When Creating Metrics**: Ensure that when creating `SourceExactlyMetric` or `SinkExactlyMetric`, you pass a `MetricGroup` obtained via `runtimeContext` to avoid registration failures.
 * **Check for Non-Null `MetricOption`**: Validate that `MetricOption` is non-null before creating metric objects to avoid null pointer exceptions due to missing `inlong.metric.labels`.
 * **Handle Null Pointers**: Check for null `SourceExactlyMetric` or `SinkExactlyMetric` objects when operating on custom metrics like `incNumDeserializeSuccess()` to avoid null pointer exceptions if `'inlong.metric.labels'` isn’t specified.
-* **End2End Test Coverage**: If a new connector metric isn’t covered by an End2End test, create a test to verify metric reporting functionality.
+* **End-to-end Test Coverage**: If a new connector metric isn’t covered by an end-to-end test, create a test to verify metric reporting functionality.

 This approach allows the insertion of custom Flink metrics in the Postgres connector, verified by testing, to enhance observability.